 I am happy to offer both short and long term work.

 - I offer prospective private clients an initial session where we can meet and you can decide whether you would like to work together.
 This lasts up to 50 minutes and costs £20 to cover the cost of the room hire and my travel.

-- Once we have decided to work together sessions are 50 minutes long and cost £40.
-They will be on the same day and time each week.
+- Once we have decided to work together sessions are 50 minutes long and cost £50.
+A limited number of reduced fee sessions are available.
+Sessions will be on the same day and time each week.

 - Yes I am happy to work with students, and used to completing the paperwork required by colleges.